Corona Physical Material - 3ds Max

 example.jpg

-IOR controls are only enabled when using non-metal, dielectric materials
+IOR controls are only available when using non-metal, dielectric materials.

 Metalness.jpg